lhathcock/usda_python_training/README.md

 Jupyter notebook created in Anaconda 3.0 environment.

-Required libraries are gdal, matplotlib, and numpy. gdal will ask to downgrade the installed version of numpy, but can be forced to *not* upgrade and will not affect this notebook.
+Required libraries are gdal, matplotlib, and numpy. gdal may ask to downgrade the installed version of numpy, but can be forced to *not* upgrade and will not affect this notebook.